Dallara F2 2018: Further development

+F1 movie

+The F2 2018 was modified by Mercedes Applied Science for use in filming the F1 movie.
+Formula One-style bodywork was created and the chassis was widened and lengthened with spacers in an attempt to mimic the 2022-era F1 cars.

 Controversies

 The car gained a reputation as being difficult to drive as the turbocharged engine required a more delicate touch on the throttle than the GP2/11.
 The opening five rounds of the 2018 championship saw several drivers stalling on the starting grid, prompting criticism of the design, led by drivers Artem Markelov, Lando Norris and George Russell.
-The Fédération Internationale de l'Automobile—the governing body of motorsport—also expressed concerns, with race director Charlie Whiting regularly examining the system.
+The FIA—the governing body of motorsport—also expressed concerns, with race director Charlie Whiting regularly examining the system.
 With no apparent solution to the problems, Norris expressed concerns that the stalling issue would ultimately settle the drivers' championship title, while Arjun Maini suggested that it was causing irreparable damage to their careers.
 Further criticism was also directed at reliability issues that prevented drivers from starting races.
 Series organiser Bruno Michel acknowledged that the car had too many problems at its launch, but argued that the introduction of the F2 2018 was necessary in light of the obsolete GP2/11 chassis, a view shared by team principals.
 The series introduced rolling starts as a temporary solution to the problem.
 The changes were introduced as the 2018 calendar featured three rounds over three consecutive weeks, making the introduction of a lasting solution difficult.
 Drivers expressed disappointment with the decision to use rolling starts, but also noted its necessity on safety grounds.
 A start-line accident in a Formula 3 race saw Ameya Vaidyanathan, starting from the eleventh row of the grid, crash into the stationary car of Dan Ticktum after Ticktum stalled, prompting concerns of a similar accident happening in Formula 2.
 A similar accident happened at the final round of the season in Abu Dhabi when Nicholas Latifi stalled on the grid and Arjun Maini was unable to avoid hitting him.
 Both drivers escaped unhurt.

-Fatal accidents
+Fatal accident

-The F2 2018 was the first Dallara F2 chassis to suffer a fatality in FIA Formula 2 Championship to date, when Anthoine Hubert was killed in a crash during the feature race at the 2019 Belgian round.
+The F2 2018 was the first and only Dallara GP2/F2 chassis to suffer a fatality to date, when a crash at the 2019 Spa-Francorchamps feature race claimed Anthoine Hubert's life.

+BOSS GP

+After the F2 2018 was replaced in 2024 it was entered in the 2025 BOSS GP Series by 18 year old Italian Max Cuccarese in the Formula Pro category where it currently races alongside its predecessor the Dallara GP2/11 and the Dallara - World Series V8 T12 used for the Formula Renault V8 3.5 series.